greiginsydney/captureKNX/docs/step3-setup-the-Pi.md

 # Setup the Pi

-If you're starting a Pi build from scratch, start here at Step 1.
+If you're starting a Pi build from scratch, jump back to [step2-prepare-the-pi.md](/docs/step2-prepare-the-pi.md).

-If you're upgrading or re-running the setup script, you should be able to SSH to the Pi and jump to Step 37.
+The upgrade process is a lot simpler, and that's on the [upgrade](/docs/upgrade.md) page.

+If you have previously formatted your drive and the Pi is ready to go, stay here.

 <hr />